pchunduri6/stargazers-reloaded/README.md

 ## Results

 The app generates a CSV file with insights about your stargazers.
+Here is a plot of the topics of interest of stargazers from the [GPT4All](https://github.com/nomic-ai/gpt4all) community.

-Here is an interesting plot of the topics of interest of stargazers from the [GPT4All](https://github.com/nomic-ai/gpt4all) community:
+**Web developers ❤️ LLMs 🤩**

 <p align="center">
   <img src="images/gpt4all_interests.png" width="70%" alt="GPT4All Stargazers">